pcdslab/Autoencoder-fMRI-Harmonization/README.md

 This project uses the ComBat harmonization method, available at [https://github.com/Jfortin1/ComBatHarmonization](https://github.com/Jfortin1/ComBatHarmonization).

 ## Contact
-If you have any questions or encounter any issues, please reach out to the repository maintainer at [falmu027@fiu.edu](mailto:falmu027@fiu.edu).
+If you have any questions or encounter any issues, please reach out at [falmu027@fiu.edu](mailto:falmu027@fiu.edu).